 I have never stayed in a hostel, so when I got the invite to stay at one I jumped at the chance!
 After talking to different people, many had no idea New York had hostels much less in Queens, NY.
 I knew there were hostels in Manhattan, but finding out about one in Queens was new to me.
 Located in Long Island City, Queens, NY there is a very nice and modern hostel, The Local NY.

 The Local NY is located in Long Island City, Queens.
 It is extremely close to the city.
-You can see parts of the city from their rooftop, so you know your not too far from Manhattan.
-A few blocks away there are several trains that can be taken into Manhattan, and other parts of Queens.
+You can see parts of the city from their rooftop, so you know you’re not too far from Manhattan.
+A few blocks away there are several trains that can be taken into Manhattan, and other parts of Queens

 The hostel is also in the vicinity of Silvercup Studios, and not too far from Kaufman Studios.
 The Local NY is also near a few bars and the LIC Flea Market.
 There is a decent amount of street parking, and there is also a bike rack right outside the entrance.